 The firm’s beachhead customer is Thai telco True, part of the CP Group, which is about to roll out a new retail-based loyalty platform called True Privilege, built with the support of Thailand’s leading retailers.
 True customers can earn points by visiting partner retailers such as 7-Eleven, and points can be redeemed on more items or by watching movies on the True network.

-The platform went live in the middle of January and Reed Anderson, True Digital Media Platform chief technology officer, says that it is “critical” to the telco’s
+The platform went live in the middle of January and Reed Anderson, True Digital Media Platform chief technology officer, says that it is “critical” to the telco’s future plans.

 “It’s about offering our customers that next-generation television experience.
 Our customers won’t always want to passively watch television, they’ll want to actively be involved,” he adds.